What is Energy Deregulation?

 In the early days of electricity and natural gas usage, energy utilities were not regulated.
 Utilities competed for customers, which kept prices down.
 Purdue University notes that as nationwide demand for energy increased, power companies responded by building larger power plants, which further reduced energy costs.

 Unfortunately, rapid expansion and poor management had a negative effect on infrastructure.
-Different companies produced and transmitted energy, and handled distribution in different ways.
+Multiple companies produced and transmitted energy, and handled distribution in different ways.
 Without a uniform way to deliver energy, energy users often fell through the cracks, and some were even left without service.

 A move toward energy regulation

-To resolve these issues and provide dependable service to energy users, the US government passed the Public Utility Holding Company Act (often referred to as “PUHCA”) in 1935.
-PUCHA was a response to the unsatisfactory business practices favored by large utility holding companies, which were becoming energy monopolies.
+To resolve these issues and provide dependable service to energy users, the U.S. government passed the Public Utility Holding Company Act (often referred to as “PUHCA”) in 1935.
+PUHCA was a response to the unsatisfactory business practices favored by large utility holding companies, which were becoming energy monopolies.
 For instance, by the early 1930s, three such holding companies controlled almost half the utility industry in the United States.

 The next significant step toward energy regulation came after the Great Northeast Blackout of 1965, when a faulty protective relay on a transmission line tripped, leaving 30 million people in the United States and parts of Canada without electricity for up to 13 hours.